makersacademy/takeaway-challenge/README.md

  ```

-Instructions
+Instructions given
 -------

-* Challenge time: rest of the day and weekend, until Monday 9am
+* Challenge time: until 4pm on the same day the challenge is given
 * Feel free to use google, your notes, books, etc. but work on your own
 * If you refer to the solution of another coach or student, please put a link to that in your README
-* If you have a partial solution, **still check in a partial solution**
+* If you have a partial solution, still check in a partial solution
 * You must submit a pull request to this repo with your code by 9am Monday morning

 Task